kenny-tech/shopmate/README.md

 # store
-A store app with react and context api
+An ecommerce app with react and redux